Come away with us to a wild, wild land. Such is the pull of the best African safari parks that we guarantee you’ll be coming back for more.

 The quintessential Africa of documentaries, the Masai Mara’s open plains are the stuff of legends.
 Giraffes glide gracefully across the golden landscape, stopping here and there to nibble from the occasional acacia in this southwestern part of Kenya.
 Millions of wildebeest, impala, buffaloes, gazelle and huge herds of elephants graze on these iconic grasslands, followed closely by freely roaming big cats – lion, leopards and cheetahs.

+There are plenty of options for staying within the national park to suit every interest and budget.
 Just outside the reserve, private conservancies offer secluded, intimate accommodation and far more interesting excursions such as nighttime game drives and visits to traditional Maasai villages.

-Set in the private Naboisho Conservancy just outside the Mara, indulge in the traditional bush life under the shade of old acacias, while reveling in all the comforts expected from a first rate accommodation.
+Set in the private Naboisho Conservancy just outside the Mara, indulge in the traditional bush life under the shade of old acacias, while reveling in all the comforts expected from a first-rate accommodation.

 Boasting some of the highest concentration of wildlife on earth, incredible game viewing is pretty much guaranteed.

-Undoubtedly one of the best known wildlife parks on earth, this African safari park was aptly named ‘the Serengeti’ or ‘endless plains’ by the ancient Maasai of Tanzania.
+Undoubtedly one of the best-known wildlife parks on earth, this African safari park was aptly named ‘the Serengeti’ or ‘endless plains’ by the ancient Maasai of Tanzania.
 Dotted by an occasional rocky outcrop, the golden grasslands spread over 12,000 square miles boast a stunning concentration of animals – perhaps the largest in the world!
-It’s most famous for an annual spectacle, when about 1.5 million wildebeest and hundreds of thousands zebras trek through the land, followed by predators.
+It’s most famous for an annual spectacle, when about 1.5 million wildebeest and hundreds of thousands of zebras trek through the land, followed by predators.

-Set in a remote corner of the park, this eco-conscious camp offers unobstructed wildlife viewing opportunities as well as front row seats to the wildebeest river crossings at the Mara river.
+Set in a remote corner of the park, this eco-conscious camp offers unobstructed wildlife viewing opportunities as well as front row seats to the wildebeest river crossings at the Mara River.

 Hot air balloon ride – Discover the golden savannah from up in the clouds!
 Setting out at dawn, you have a fantastic view of animals scattered over the endless grasslands – it’s a great time for a sky safari.